 How does Deposit Insurance limit in India compare to other countries?

 Deposit Insurance is lowest in India.
-It was revised to Rs 1 lakh way back in 1993 to Rs 1 lakh.
-It should be raised
+It was revised to Rs 1 lakh in 1993 to Rs 1 lakh.
+It was raised to 5 lakh on 4 Feb 2020.

 If we compare India with BRICS group of countries like Brazil, Russia, the comparative insurance figure rises to Rs 42 lakh & Rs 12 lakh respectively!